-Palm Sunday begins with the re-enactment of the triumphal entry into Jerusalem with people carrying palms in procession, something we at St. Paul’s do by walking the block of our neighborhood together.
+Palm Sunday begins with the re-enactment of the triumphal entry into Jerusalem with people carrying palms in procession, something we at St. Paul’s do by walking the block of our neighborhood together at the 10:45am mass.
 This celebrative time quickly gives way to a reader’s theater enactment of the Passion Gospel and a Eucharist that ends with silence as people begin their Holy Week experience.

-Maundy Thursday begins with a meal in the Parish Hall that gives the St. Paul’s community an experience of an intimate family gathering, the same tone that we believe Jesus and his disciples would have experienced in their last meal together.
-Parishioners then go upstairs to the Church for readings, a foot washing, and Communion followed by the stripping of the altar and Chancel area.
+Parishioners gather in the Church for readings, a foot washing, and Communion followed by the stripping of the altar and Chancel area.
 This is followed by a time for meditation at the Altar of Repose in our Chapel where the Reserved Sacrament will stay throughout the night as parishioners keep Vigil there.

 Good Friday includes readings and a sermon, the Veneration of a large wooden cross, and Communion from the Reserved Sacrament.